 Where to Buy the Cheapest Disney Tickets

-As we mentioned at the beginning, to save money on multi-day Walt Disney World tickets, we recommend buying from Get Away Today, which is an authorized discount Disney ticket broker that typically has the lowest prices on legitimate park tickets.
-You can order tickets for use now through December 31, 2020.
+As we mentioned at the beginning, to save money on multi-day Walt Disney World tickets, we recommend buying from Undercover Tourist, which is an authorized discount Disney ticket broker that typically has the lowest prices on legitimate park tickets.
+You can order tickets for use now through September 26, 2021.

-You’ll receive confirmation codes for My Disney Experience via email, which enables you to easily link the tickets to your My Disney Experience account and make FastPass+ reservations.
-This also means that the tickets are compatible with MagicBands (which you’ll receive with your Walt Disney World hotel reservation; you can also purchase special edition MagicBands in the parks).
-As we cover below, FastPass+ is really important to saving time at Walt Disney World!
+You’ll receive confirmation codes for My Disney Experience via email, which enables you to easily link the tickets to your My Disney Experience account.
+This also means that the tickets are compatible with MagicBands, which you’ll receive with your Walt Disney World hotel reservation; you can also purchase special edition MagicBands in the parks.

 There aren’t many Disney ticket sellers that are actually legitimate, so be careful if you find a deal elsewhere.
 The sellers we mention in this article are the ones that have the best reputations and offer the biggest discounts.
 If you find a better deal somewhere else, well…you know what they say about when something sounds too good to be true!